 [Pub.
-L. 102-392, title III, §308(b), Oct.
+L. 102-392, title III, $\S308(b)$, Oct.
 6, 1992, 106 Stat.
-1722, provided that: "The amendments made by subsection (a) [amending section 316(a) of Pub.
-L. 101-163, set out above] shall take effect on October 1, 1992."]
+1722, provided that: "The amendments made by sub-

 § 3211.
 Public documents

 The Vice President, Members of Congress, the Secretary of the Senate, the Sergeant at Arms of the Senate, each of the elected officers of the House of Representatives (other than a Member of the House) during the 90-day period immediately following the expiration of their respective terms of office, may send and receive as franked mail all public documents printed by order of Congress.